greatbsky/react-native-pull/README.md

 # react-native-pullview

-  This is  the `PullView` `PullList` component in React Native both for Android and iOS, pull to refresh, very useful &amp; easily!
+  This is  the `PullView` &amp; `PullList` component in React Native both for Android and iOS, pull to refresh, very useful &amp; easily!

   This is a JavaScript-only implementation of `PullView` & `PullList` in React Native.
 Like `ScrollView` and `ListView`, `PullView` can host multiple components and views, `PullList` can efficient display of vertically scrolling lists of changing data.
 Better than ScrollView & ListView  in Android, this `PullView` & `PullList` can be pull down, then show top indicator, the top indicator have three state: **pulling**, **pullok**, **pullrelease**.
 And more, `PullView` also can make you use refreshControl to provide pull-to-refresh same as scrollview. `PullList` also can make you use any props like ListView.

-`PullView` & `PullList` Demo project: https://github.com/greatbsky/react-native-pullview-demo
+`PullView` & `PullList` demo project: https://github.com/greatbsky/react-native-pullview-demo

 ## `PullView` Demo